Sharing Skills: Claude Marketplace to VS Code Workspaces

 git pull

-All workspaces that reference org-skills now see the updates.
-No syncing required.
+All workspaces referencing org-skills see the updates immediately.

 What You’ve Built